 TABLE 7.
 FUEL FABRICATION AND RESEARCH FACILITIES

 The licences of these facilities were transferred to SOGIN at the end of 2003.
-Decommissioning of these facilities is primarily driven by waste management considerations, due to the preliminary treatment activities, mainly aimed to a safe storage, that have produced a wide range of small homogeneous waste stream present on these sites.
+Decommissioning of these facilities is primarily driven by waste management considerations, due to preliminary treatment activities, and mainly aim for safe storage.

 2.7.2.
 Fuel cycle

-All the spent fuel was sent to reprocessing since the early years of operation of the Italian NPPs until the mid-1990s, when ENEL decided to terminate nuclear fuel reprocessing based on an economic and technical evaluation and decided to proceed with interim dry storage of the remaining spent fuel of light water reactors.
-At that moment, only the fuel related to contracts already issued was sent to British Nuclear Fuels Ltd (BNFL, now Nuclear Decommissioning Authority, NDA) for reprocessing, with the last spent fuel transport to the Sellafield reprocessing plant performed in 2005.
-From mid-1990 to March 2006, the strategy was to store fuel elements in dual purpose (transport and storage) metallic casks in interim storage spaces on nuclear sites and move them to the national repository for radioactive waste once it would become in operation.
-The storage would be continued there, waiting for a final (geological) disposal.
+The spent fuel stemming from historical nuclear power generation was reprocessed starting in the early years of operation of Italy’s NPPs.
+In the mid-1990s, ENEL decided to terminate nuclear fuel reprocessing based on economic and technical evaluation and to proceed with interim dry storage of the remaining spent fuel for the light water reactors.
+The fuel related to contracts already issued was sent to British Nuclear Fuels Ltd (BNFL, now Nuclear Decommissioning Authority, NDA) for reprocessing, with the last spent fuel transport to the Sellafield reprocessing plant performed in 2005.
+From mid-1990 to December 2004, the strategy was to store fuel elements in dual purpose (transport and storage) metallic casks in interim storage spaces on nuclear sites with the objective of moving them to the national repository for radioactive waste once it started operation.
+The storage would be continued there, waiting for final (geological) disposal.

-In March 2006, the MSE changed the national strategy for the spent fuel still stored in Italy from the dry storage into reprocessing, except for the strategy about Elk River spent fuel, which remained unchanged.
+In March 2006, the MISE changed the national strategy for the spent fuel still stored in Italy from dry storage to reprocessing, except for the strategy regarding Elk River spent fuel, which remained unchanged.

-As consequence of the change of strategy, in November 2006 the Governments of Italy and France signed an intergovernmental agreement that facilitated the signature of a contract by SOGIN and ORANO (formerly AREVA) to sign a contract in April 2007 for transport and reprocessing in France the spent fuel stored in Italy, except the Elk River spent fuel.
+As consequence of the change of strategy, in November 2006 the governments of Italy and France signed an intergovernmental agreement that facilitated the signature of a contract by SOGIN and ORANO (formerly AREVA) in April 2007 for transport and reprocessing in France of the spent fuel stored in Italy, except the Elk River spent fuel.

-Up today the following activities has been performed in compliance with the intergovernmental agreement and the contract:
+The following activities have been performed in compliance with the intergovernmental agreement and the contract:

 2.7.3.
 Waste management and disposal

-The sources of radioactive waste in Italy include the power plants formerly operated by ENEL, the fuel cycle plants operated by Fabbricazioni nucleari, ENEA research laboratories and experimental facilities, and non-energy applications (e.g. biomedical and other uses).
+The sources of radioactive waste in Italy include the power plants formerly operated by ENEL, the fuel cycle plants operated by Fabbricazioni Nucleari, research laboratories and experimental facilities, and non-energy applications (e.g. medical, industrial and other uses).

-Criteria applicable to the classification, treatment and disposal of radioactive waste are set forth in ENEA/DISP’s Technical Guide No. 26, issued in May 1988 and updated in 1997 and in the Ministerial Decree of 7 August 2015.
-These rules allow above ground disposal of treated LLW (Categories I and II) and prescribe suitable final disposal solutions (such as deep disposal) for ILW and HLW.
+Criteria applicable to the classification, treatment and disposal of radioactive waste are set forth in Technical Guide No. 26, issued in May 1988 by the former Nuclear Safety Authority ENEA/DISP and in the Ministerial Decree of 7 August 2015.
+These rules allow above ground disposal of conditioned very low level waste and LLW and prescribe suitable final disposal solutions (such as deep disposal) for ILW and HLW.
 Solid waste is treated (e.g. supercompaction, fusion, incineration) and suitably conditioned with mortar in cylindrical or prismatic steel containers.
 Liquid very low level waste, LLW and ILW are homogeneously grouted with mortar in cylindrical containers.
 Before disposal, the resulting packages are suitable for above ground storage.

 Part of the radioactive waste in Italy was produced during the operation of the nuclear installations connected to the national nuclear power programme.
-Another significant amount of waste will result from the decommissioning activities, as well as from the return of the high and intermediate levels of reprocessed and conditioned waste.
+Another significant amount of waste will result from decommissioning activities, as well as from the return of ILW and HLW from reprocessing of spent nuclear fuel.

-In addition, an annual quantity of radioactive waste to be managed is produced by R&D, medical and industrial uses.
+In addition, some radioactive waste requiring management is produced by R&D, medical and industrial uses.

 At present, almost all the waste generated by the operation of nuclear installations is stored on-site.

-More recently, Legislative Decree No. 31 of 2010 establishes the new procedure for the localization and construction of the National Repository for very low level waste and LLW disposal and ILW and HLW long term storage of ILW and HLW.
+More recently, Legislative Decree No. 31 of 2010 establishes the new procedure for the localization and construction of the National Repository for very low level waste and LLW disposal and long term storage of ILW and HLW.
 The decree assigns SOGIN responsibility for the construction and operation of the repository as well as for selecting and proposing suitable areas for its localization, based upon criteria established by the IAEA and the Nuclear Safety Authority.

 The steps to be taken in order to realize a national storage facility are described below, together with the time frames to perform each of them.

-Once the potential sites are approved by the competent authorities, SOGIN will invite the regions involved to present their interest within 60 days.
-Once one (or more) region shows interest, SOGIN will investigate the site extensively and within 15 months it will submit a siting proposal to the Minister of Economic Development.
+Once the Map of the Suitable Areas (CNAI) is approved by the competent authorities, SOGIN will invite the regions involved to express their interest within 60 days.
+Once at least one region shows interest, SOGIN will investigate the site extensively and within 15 months it will submit a siting proposal to the Minister of Economic Development.
 A one step licence is envisaged (i.e. the authorization is given for construction, operation and closure).

-In the event of a lack of interest, SOGIN will foster bilateral negotiations with the regions hosting suitable areas to find at least one candidate and submit to the MSE the list of the candidate areas, indicating the three most suitable sites, and within 30 days an interinstitutional committee will be created, with the participation of representatives from different ministries and regions, and with the task of reaching an agreement with one of the interested regions.
+In the event no region expresses interest, SOGIN will foster bilateral negotiations with the regions hosting suitable areas to find at least one candidate and submit to the Minister of Economic Development the list of candidate regions.
+If no agreement is reached with one of these regions, within 30 days an interinstitutional committee will be created, with the participation of representatives from different ministries and regions, having the task of reaching an agreement with one of the interested regions.
 In case of no agreement within 60 days, a Decree of the President of the Republic will force an agreement with one of the interested regions.

 2.8.
 RESEARCH AND DEVELOPMENT